onefact/onefact.org/.github/ISSUE_TEMPLATE/-homework--asking--writing--thinking--doing--🔴-red-teaming-😈--critique-what-you-have-built--real-world-data--historiography-of-data--incentives----ai.md

 ---

 # Reading
+Pro tip: try using an app on your phone or computer to read aloud to you at 1.5x speed!
+This can save time and make it easier to absorb information while not being tied down to a computer or device visually.
 - [ ] Review the bug report we submitted: https://github.com/duckdb/duckdb/issues/7015 and the fix to avoid the bug we ran into for analyzing Zulip data: https://github.com/onefact/datathinking.org-codespace/blob/main/notebooks/in-class-notebooks/230420-zulip-chat-duckdb-loading.ipynb
 - [ ] Review several editions of Style, Clarity and Grace (https://bookshop.org/p/books/style-lessons-in-clarity-and-grace-joseph-williams/8980182 - [Libgen](libgen.rs/search.php?req=style+clarity+grace))
 - [ ] [climate harms] Read https://arxiv.org/ftp/arxiv/papers/2104/2104.10350.pdf